holoviz/panel/doc/tutorials/index.md

 We will build more performant, scalable, polished, reusable, and maintainable versions of the applications from the basic tutorial.

 After completing these tutorials, you will be able to build a wide range of large and complex multi-page apps structured across multiple files using a *class-based approach*.
+You will be a Panel *Expert*.
 :::

 :::{grid-item-card} {octicon}`star;2.5em;sd-mr-1` Expert